securityfirst/tent-content/contents_en/travel/vehicles/beginner/driving-guidelines.md

 *	If threatened, provide transportation.
 *	In the event of an attempted carjacking, you should not risk your life to save a vehicle.

+## Create a transportation policy

+A transportation policy should include these, and other specific guidelines for your needs.

+The goal of the policy is to ensure:

+*	Vehicles are maintained;
+*	Journeys are planned;
+*	Vehicle users are prepared to respond to a range of possible incidents.